🏠 Address Resource Advanced

 Core Data Transfer Objects

-AddressDTO All Address endpoints Address structure (16 properties) with Australian and international formatting, postal validation (state/postcode), entity ownership (BizEntity, Person, Organisation via dual IDs), and address type classification
+AddressDTO All Address endpoints Address structure (15 properties) supporting Australian and international formats, entity ownership (BizEntity, Person, Organisation via dual IDs), and address type classification (Physical=6, Postal=8, Other=3)

 Use Cases & Scenarios